 02. Why is My Clothes Steamer Spitting Water?

 If your clothing steamer is not steaming and spitting water all over, chances are, it is clogged and needs a thorough cleaning.
 To properly clean your clothing steamer, descaling is essential.

-We use tap water for everything including steamers.
-But what we don’t know is, tap water contains a lot of chemicals and minerals which can over time build up inside the machine and cause it to not function properly.
+We use tap water for everything, including steamers.
+But we don’t know that tap water contains many chemicals and minerals that can, over time, build up inside the machine and cause it not to function correctly.